Free Printable Sewing Planner PDF and How to Plan Your Sewing Projects

 Why you need to break down your sewing projects into smaller steps

-When we embark on a sewing project, we envision the beautiful, finished project and anticipate satisfaction of its completion.
+When start a sewing project, we envision the beautiful, finished project and anticipate satisfaction of its completion.
 But sometimes we don’t give enough thought to the many steps it takes us to get to our destination.
-Here is a list of tasks (some mind-numbingly boring!) that we need to complete before we even make our first stitch.

 - Fabric pre-treatment